hungcq/knowledge-repo/IT/designing-data-intensive-applications/7-transactions.md

   - Write lock for write (same as read committed implementation)
   - Multi-version concurrency control (MVCC) for read:
     - Use increasing trans ID (txid)
-    - Each row has multi versions corresponding to each update trans
+    - Each row has multiple versions corresponding to each update trans
-    - Each versions has `created by` & `deleted by` (txid) columns
+    - Each version has `created by` & `deleted by` (txid) columns
   - Visibility rules: ignore writes/deletions made by trans with higher ID
   - <img src="./resources/7.7.png" width="500">
   - Indexing: